Full-time: three years, or four years with 48-weeks industrial placement/study abroad in Year 3. Part-time: five years.

 Winners of the highly prestigious Chartered Institute of Marketing student competition 2005, 2006, 2007, 2009 and 2012 which means that our students are recognised as some of the best in the UK.

 2013 winners of the Institute of Direct and Digital Marketing (IDM) Student Marketing Competition, beating over 100 student teams from universities across the UK, meaning that our students really stand out from students at other universities when it comes to being recognised for their excellence by prestigious industry bodies.

-Your first year contains a critical overview of various contextual elements of Business such as economics, finance, business law and human resource management.
+The course contains a critical overview of various contextual elements of Business such as economics, finance, business law and human resource management.
 You also look at the principle concepts of marketing and at human behaviour in marketing.
-During Years 2 and 3 you will focus upon the economic environment and strategic business practice while options pursue an analysis of globalisation and human resource implications.
+You will focus upon the economic environment and strategic business practice while options pursue an analysis of globalisation and human resource implications.
 Throughout, the emphasis is upon critical awareness and the development of relevant business skills.
 You also study the management aspects of marketing and can choose to study further into buyer behaviour, integrated marketing communications and marketing research.
 In the final year of the course students move on to study marketing strategy and can choose from options in advertising, retailing, services marketing and international marketing.
 We also open up choice to a much wider range of options from the Single Honours Marketing programme, subject to individual timetabling.